 What type of property am I after?

-My First Steps- Approaching the appropriate Estate Agent
+My First Steps- picking an Estate Agent

-To narrow down my options, I looked on each of their websites and browsed through their stocklist to determine which one had most 2-bedroom properties in the area I was keen on.
+To narrow down my options, I looked on each of their websites and browsed through their stocklist to determine which one has the most 2-bedroom properties in the area I was keen on.
 Bingo!!